 1. Individual donations

-Individual donors are great options when it comes to getting sponsorship for non-profit organisations, as they can make one-time or recurring donations.
+Individual donors are great options when it comes to getting sponsorship for non-profit organizations, as they can make one-time or recurring donations.
 They also give in various ways: online and offline, through events, auctions, scheduled donations, and more.

 When it comes to individual donations, it is essential to consider all your options because they are such a massive part of a non-profit’s funding.
-For the most part, this is a very effective source of funding, especially for those organisations with large marketing budgets and who have a target of high appeal (e.g., cancer).
+For the most part, this is a very effective source of funding, especially for those organizations with large marketing budgets and who have a target of high appeal (e.g., cancer).

 Major donors

 Large donors often give less, but their donations are considerably larger.
 Make sure your fundraising model nurtures key donors.
-What is considered a “large donation” depends on the organisation.
+What is considered a “large donation” depends on the organization.
 Look at your overview of donations and select the largest donation(s) you have received in the past.
-For a large and established organisation, this could be a six-figure donation, while for smaller non-profits, it could be several thousand dollars.
+For a large and established organization, this could be a six-figure donation, while for smaller non-profits, it could be several thousand dollars.
 Recruiting and maintaining large donors is a little different from maintaining regular donors.

 To attract large donors, consider investing in philanthropy screening software.
 If possible, consider appointing a team member to work with key donor leads.
 To secure a large donation, you usually have to attend many meetings, invite the potential donor to your office, arrange a meeting with the board, and often send relevant updates.